Our outcomes are based on ACRL Standards and feed into our University-wide learning outcome:

 2. Course-integrated, interactive, technology-rich, classroom learning focused on Information Literacy instruction in two courses during their first year.

 Graduate student IL assessment has occurred in more diverse ways on our campus, depending on the graduate program.
-Most graduates enrolled in the School of Education are assessed using in-house developed library lab assignments and quizzes.
+Most graduates enrolled in the School of Education & Leadership are assessed using in-house developed library lab assignments and quizzes.

 Assessment is an ongoing activity.
 We are always reviewing the tools we use to assess, and the results they generate to determine when changes are needed.